docteurmicro50/xivo-doc/source/upgrade/upgrade.rst

 * The field :guilabel:`Rightcall Code` from :menuselection:`Services -> IPBX -> IPBX Settings ->
   Users` under :guilabel:`Services` tab  will overwrite all password call permissions for the user.
 * It is now possible to copy a contact's number or email address in the :ref:`people-xlet`
+* Fax Application : default file format for ftp_backend is now pdf : convert_to_pdf=0 parameter can be added to xivo_fax.conf is order to have tiff files back for ftp_backend.

 16.03